 Want to jazz it up?
 Here are some other flavors:

 So, tell me, is this the best pumpkin cake you’ve ever had?Print

-This is the BEST pumpkin cake I’ve ever had!
+This is the BEST pumpkin cake I’ve ever had and I know you’ll feel the same way!
 It’s supremely moist, soft, rich, and spiced with pumpkin spice flavor.

 - 2 cups (250g) all-purpose flour (spoon & leveled)

 - 1 and 1/2 teaspoons ground cinnamon

 - 1 cup (240ml) canola or vegetable oil*

 - 1 cup (200g) packed light or dark brown sugar